vasole/pymca/doc/source/install.rst

 Stand-alone Executable
 ----------------------

-Stand-alone applications (aka. frozen binaries) are supplied for Windows and MacOS.
-They do not require any additional dependency and can be downloaded from `here <https://sourceforge.net/projects/pymca/files/pymca/>`_.
+Stand-alone applications (aka. frozen binaries) are supplied for Windows and MacOS and can be downloaded from `here <https://sourceforge.net/projects/pymca/files/pymca/>`_.
 Just download the installer for your platform.

+On Windows, the latest Microsoft Visual C++ Redistributable needs to be installed before installing PyMca.
+The installer can be downloaded from the `Microsoft website <https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist>`_.
+There are no additional dependencies on macOS.

 Python module